Monitoring Cloud Access and Activity

 Viewing by Identity with or Without Roles

-Use the BY IDENTITY with ROLES or BY IDENTITY without ROLES tabs to see the total privileges available to each identity and how many of those are unused.
+Use the BY IDENTITY with ROLES or BY IDENTITY without ROLES tabs to display the total privileges available to each identity and how many of those are unused.
 Like looking for unused access by role, you can select the tabs to view the unused roles, services, and privileges for each identity.

 Select the download icon from the Actions column to export a report of that specific privilege.